It's a Sin (TV series): Casting

 The majority of the show's casting was announced in October 2019.
 Olly Alexander, a vocalist from the band Years & Years was cast as Ritchie Tozer, a gay teenager who moves to London in 1981 during the early days of the crisis.
 In his television debut, Omari Douglas was cast as Roscoe Babatunde, a man from a Nigerian family who disown him because of his sexuality.
 Welsh actor Callum Scott Howells was cast in his first television role playing Colin Morris-Jones, a gay man from Wales.
 Lydia West plays Jill Baxter in the series.
 She would regularly host 1980s themed gatherings to help the cast cope with the show's emotional subject.
 Nathaniel Curtis successfully auditioned for the part of Ash Mukherjee.
 He was working in theatre when he first discovered the role and said he "instantly fell in love" with the script.
 David Carlyle plays Gregory Finch, a "vibrant" and "naughty" character who works as a bus conductor.

 American actor Neil Patrick Harris plays Henry Coltrane, a character who dies from AIDS in the first episode.
 The actor said he was pleased with his casting and "incredibly proud" to appear in the series.
 Keeley Hawes and Shaun Dooley signed up to play Ritchie's parents Valerie and Clive Tozer.
 Stephen Fry was cast as Arthur Garrison, a Conservative MP who refuses to acknowledge his homosexuality.
 Fry was keen to appear in the series because he believed it paid tribute to friends that died of HIV.
 Producers cast Nathaniel Hall as Donald Bassett.
 Hall plays an HIV-positive character and is himself HIV-positive.
-Other castings included Andria Doherty as Eileen Morris-Jones and Tracy Ann Oberman as Carol Carter, an acting agent who signs up Ritchie.
+Other castings included Andria Doherty as Eileen Morris-Jones and Tracy-Ann Oberman as Carol Carter, an acting agent who signs up Ritchie.

-It's a Sin's cast includes a number of openly gay and queer performers including Alexander, Fry, Harris, Howells, Hall and Carlyle.
+It's a Sin's cast includes a number of openly gay and queer performers including Alexander, Fry, Harris, Curtis, Howells, Hall and Carlyle.
 This casting was intentional; Davies stated "for my one programme, for these five hours, I wanted to create a safe space where gay actors could voluntarily come in and be themselves."
 Certain characters were influenced by Davies' real-life friends.
-West's character, Jill Baxter, is "very loosely" based on Davies' friend Jill Nalder, who appears in the show as Baxter's mother.
+The character of Ritchie is inspired by actor Dursley McLinden, who died of AIDS in 1995, while West's character, Jill Baxter, is "very loosely" based on Davies and McLinden's mutual friend Jill Nalder, who appears in the show as Baxter's mother.
+In the fourth episode, Ritchie appears in a fictional Doctor Who episode as a tribute to McLinden, who appeared in Remembrance of the Daleks (1988).